 Once again many thanks for the amazing work you do and looking forward to hopefully getting a reply on the topic I raised!!

-Congratulations of the offer!
+Congratulations on the offer!
 Nice job in preparing.

 The consulting experience at a wide range of firms is often invaluable.
 Most people over emphasize firm name and recognition, when in reality the work itself is a great learning experience.

-In terms of moving from specialist to a generalist role within a firm or at a different firm, it varies a lot by firm.
+In terms of moving from a specialist to a generalist role within a firm or at a different firm, it varies a lot by firm.
 Some firms that are industry specialized only hire deep experts in the field.
-Generalist firms like McKinsey hire both types -- generalists for the main associate track and specialists that only do industry specific work (and often are not eligible to make partner).
+Generalist firms like McKinsey hire both types — generalists for the main associate track and specialists that only do industry-specific work (and often are not eligible to make partner).
 This is not to be confused with those hired as generalists but once within the firm tend to do most of their work in one area.